rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 explicitly separated from the protocol.

 A node MUST handle continuing a previous channel on a new encrypted transport.
+A node MUST set the `acknowledge` field in the header of the `authenticate` packet to the the number of previously-processed non-authenticate packets.
+A node MUST NOT send out a packet with an `acknowledge` field smaller than a previous `acknowledge` field.

-A node MUST set the packet counter of the authenticate message to one less than the messages it intends to retransmit, MUST retransmit packets which may not have been received by the other node, and MUST ensure they are bitwise identical.
+A node MUST retransmit packets which may not have been included in the `authenticate` header's `acknowledge` field.

+A node retransmitting previous packets MUST ensure they are bitwise identical after decryption.

 # Channel Establishment #